uadmin/uadmin-docs/dapi/public_functions.rst

 ----------------------
 `Back To Top`_

 APIPublicSchema controls the data API's public for schema commands.
+By default, APIPublicSchema returns **false**.

 Type: